gyandeeps/grouch/README.md

 npm update -g grouch
 ```

-Now in you cmd window, you should be able to say
+Now in your cmd window, you should be able to say

 ```.sh
 grouch -h